pdjr-signalk-plugins/process-scheduler/README.md

 The activity can be *repeat*ed an arbitrary number of times or indefinitely.

-The start event is associated with either a PUT update to (1) on a Signal K switch path or the issuing of a notification on some Signal K notification path.
+The start event is associated with either state change to (1) on a Signal K switch path or the appearance of a notification on some Signal K notification path.

 The stop event is associated with either a PUT update to (0) on a Signal K switch path or the issuing or cancelling of a notification on